St. John's United Church of Christ

 In-Person Worship Guidelines

-Masks are not required for fully vaccinated folk.
+Masks are recommended.
 We have masks available for your use.

 Please use hand sanitizer when you enter